RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ma/ma-3.4.md

 ## Control Statement

+The information system restricts the use of maintenance tools to authorized personnel only.

+## Control Objective

-Restrict the use of maintenance tools to authorized personnel only.
+Determine if the organization restricts the use of maintenance tools to authorized personnel only.

 ## Control guidance

-Restricting the use of maintenance tools to only authorized personnel applies to systems that are used to carry out maintenance functions.
+This control enhancement applies to information systems that are used to carry out maintenance functions.

-## Control assessment-objective

-the use of maintenance tools is restricted to authorized personnel only.